 My main research interest is the design and application of Intelligent Systems, and its effects on human society.
 I am currently working as a postdoctoral researcher at Umeå University Responsible AI Research Group of of Prof Virginia Dignum .
 My current work, part of the Horizon2020 AI4EU project, aims to produce guidelines for the design, implementation, and deployment intelligent systems.
 The said guidelines integrate the socio-economic, legal, and other ethical considerations that arise from integrating AI into our societies.
 The said guidelines integrate the socio-economic, legal, and other ethical considerations that arise from integrating AI into our societies.
 In parallel to his current post, I am a member of AI policy initiatives; e.g. IEEE SA’ P7001 series, ISO JTC1/42, EU’s AI Alliance, and others.

-Prior to my current post, I undertook my nearly-finished doctoral studies at the University of Bath Intelligent Systems research group.
+Prior to my current post, I undertook my doctoral studies at the University of Bath Intelligent Systems research group.
 In Bath I was involved in the AmonI project under the supervision of Dr. Joanna Bryson .
 My work there includes the development of tools and methodologies to provide algorithmic transparency, while exploring the understanding and intuitions that can guide moral decision making and human cooperative behaviour.
-In 2017-18 Andreas served as a Teaching Fellow at the University of Bath, in 2016 as a short-term visiting scholar at the Georgia Institute of Technology, and finally as a machine learning researcher at the University of Surrey in 2015.
+In the past I served as a Teaching Fellow at the University of Bath (2017/18), as a short-term visiting scholar at the Georgia Institute of Technology (2016), and finally as a machine learning researcher at the University of Surrey (2015).